 For hundreds of years their traditional boats have been strong enough to fish in the Bay of Bengal.
 However, today, this is no longer true.
 Fishermen are increasingly faced with stronger storms and rougher seas.
 Every time they set out to the sea to fish and feed their families - they gamble with their own lives.

+The FISH Safety Foundation received funding from Lloyds Register Foundation in 2019 to promote safety in the fishing industry in Bangladesh. re-FISH.org is part of this wider program.
 The FISH Safety Foundation is an international non-profit organisation dedicated to improving safety outcomes in the commercial fishing industry.
-We are committed to providing relevant practical education, access to resources and promoting a positive safety culture in the world’s most hazardous industry.
+They are committed to providing relevant practical education, access to resources and promoting a positive safety culture in the world’s most hazardous industry.

 We all know that life jackets help save lives, if you have recently upgraded yours then let us recycle your old ones.
 As long as they are in good condition we can re use them.